gatling/frontline-doc/content/reference/current/user/reports/index.md

 - **Chart**: adds a chart element that you can interact with before exporting it to PDF.
 - **Counts**: adds a count chart element that you can interact with before exporting it to PDF.

-As you can see below, every charts (or other elements) can be interact with individually.
-You can zoom on it, or select the run, the scenario, the group, etc.. whose you want your data to be fetch.
+As you can see below, every chart (or other element) can be interacted with individually.
+You can zoom on it, or select the run, the scenario, the group, etc.. whose you want your data to be fetched.
 You do not need to have the same settings for each element.

 {{< img src="export-charts.png" alt="Export charts" >}}